A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 In our approach \emph{\textbf{the racks chosen at the first-stage are not changed when we come to the second-stage}}.
 Allocation of all orders at the second-stage then occurs only considering the set of racks chosen at the first-stage (rather than considering the complete set of racks).
 The logic behind this is that we know from the first-stage solution that with this chosen set of racks we can feasibly allocate all orders $o \in F$ (from Equation~(\ref{eq2a})).
 However, by judicious reallocation of orders to racks, and racks to pickers, we may be better able to deal with allocating orders $o \in S$ to pickers, as these orders have yet to be allocated.

 Equation~(\ref{eq4aa}) ensures that collectively the racks chosen in the first-stage formulation solution have sufficient inventory left (after dealing with orders $o \in F$) to deal with all orders $o \in S$.
 However, this is not sufficient to ensure that we can always feasibly allocate all orders $o \in S$ to pickers.
-This may, for example, be due to the fact the racks allocated to a picker do not contain sufficient product to satisfy an order, even if the racks in total have sufficient product available (recall here that orders must be supplied by a single picker).
+This may, for example, be due to the fact that the racks allocated to a picker do not contain sufficient product to satisfy an order, even if the racks in total have sufficient product available (recall here that orders must be supplied by a single picker).
 Alternatively allocation of all orders $o \in S$ to pickers whilst respecting rack inventory positions may require violation of picker capacity.
 To account for these possibilities we, in allocating orders $o \in S$ to pickers, aim to maximise the number of allocated orders.
 Note here that use of the first-stage objective function term associated with maximising the number of units of products $i \in I$ was designed to enable more orders to be allocated to pickers at the second-stage.

 Let $\Theta = [r~|~u_r=1~r=1,\ldots,R]$ be the set of racks chosen in the first-stage solution.
 Let $v_o=1$ if order $o \in S$ is allocated to some picker in the second-stage solution, zero otherwise.
 Then our second-stage formulation is: \begin{optprog} \optaction[]{max} & \objective{ \sum_{o \in S} v_o }\\